 Cause and effect

-According to the Insurance Information Institute, catastrophe-related losses have actually decreased in the past few years:
+According to the Insurance Information Institute, catastrophe-related losses have been steadily increasing over the last couple of years:

-Yet insurers know that tornadoes, earthquakes, wildfires, floods, hurricanes and other disasters will continue to occur, and that costs can always spike higher.
+Insurers know that tornadoes, earthquakes, wildfires, floods, hurricanes, and other disasters will continue to occur and that costs can always spike higher.
 According to Insurance Journal, providers are looking carefully at each account to “make sure they’re making smart decisions and actuarially sound rates and coverage.”
 This has transformed the habitational insurance marketplace.

 Non-hurricane windstorms (also known as “convective windstorms”).
 The Midwest has been particularly hard-hit.
 “An insurance company does not want to (replace) roofs on these buildings every five, six, seven years,” Whitton says.